danieljwait/e2ee-messenger/Writeup/README.md

 <img src="./media/image4.png" style="width:5.00069in;height:3in" alt="Chart, bar chart Description automatically generated" />

 This question was the direct inverse of question 4.
 Its results show me that in-app sounds (37%), un-sending messages (18%) and emojis (18%) are the most disliked features.
 Therefore, I will not consider including these in my solution.
-The dislike of emojis by 17% of respondents is not a surprise here since it was identified as the 2<sup>nd</sup> least used message type on Discord in *1.3.1* *Interview with Ethan S*.
+The dislike of emojis by 17% of respondents is not a surprise here since it was identified as the 2<sup>nd</sup> least used message type on Discord in the interview with Ethan S.

 Question 5 – “How important are the following features?”